manjuraavi/pdf-pii-redaction-tool/README.md

 #### Selected Approach: PyMuPDF with `apply_redactions()`

-We chose PyMuPDF (fitz) for PDF redaction because it provides true content removal through its redaction API.
+PyMuPDF (fitz) it provides true content removal through its redaction API.
 Our implementation:

 1. Uses `page.add_redact_annot()` to mark PII areas for redaction
 2. Calls `page.apply_redactions()` to permanently remove the underlying text